kristianperkins/zeek/README.rst

 ``find``
-Example of find which will perform a recursive find from the root:
+Example of find which will perform a recursive find from the root.

     $ zeek find /
     / -